[português]

 A series of nineteen color photographs composes this work by André França.
 Could there be anything cabalistic about this number?
 I couldn’t say.
 Considering this theme, it would be pleonastic or redundant to talk about a dive or an immersion into the image, but these are photographs that demand a perceptive exercise to transpose the superficial appearances.
 Firstly hair… then bodies reveal themselves… it is difficult to establish a scale… colors and patterns under a diaphanous light… brief shadows... subtle textures… but what do they mean?

 To vanish means to disappear, to undergo a process of decaying or finishing.
 At first, I thought about what could promote or accelerate the corrosion or disintegration of a body: incineration, caustic lime, acid, bacteria, worms.
 But the bodies, immersed in a liquid texture, do not display any traces of chemical action or deterioration of matter.
-Therefore, the title of the work made me think of a brand of soap powder well known in Brazil, which promises in its ads to “eliminate all stains, even the most resistant, and make your clothes whiter than the brand most people buy.”
-In his sense, the series may be regarded as another artistic contribution to what I call “pop lineage of domestic hygiene”, founded in 1924 by Davis with Odol, made big in 1964 with Warhol’s boxes of Brillo, and currently trivialized with the giveaway cans of Omo designed by Romero Britto.
-Nonetheless, differently from Odol or Brillo, here not only we see the image of the product Vanish, which could have produced the foam we see in the pictures, but the action is in present continuous tense, vanishing, a progressive, still uncompleted action supported by a narrative sequence of images of objects in a foamy medium.
+Therefore, the title of the work made me think of a brand of soap powder well known in Brazil.
+In this sense, the series may be regarded as another artistic contribution to what I call “pop lineage of domestic hygiene”, founded in 1924 by Davis with Odol, made big in 1964 with Warhol’s boxes of Brilho, and currently trivialized with the giveaway cans of Omo designed by Romero Britto.
+Nonetheless, differently from Odol or Brilho, here we don't have only the image of the product Vanish, which could have produced the foam we see in the pictures, but the action is in present continuous tense, vanishing, a progressive, still uncompleted action supported by a narrative sequence of images of objects in a foamy medium.

-In an attempt to move away from a prosaic consumerist reference and, even worse, from an image of the female gender associated to household chores, the dominant color of the Vanish package comes to my mind: deep pink.
-And, paradoxically, the submersed objects now emerge in recognizable forms: Barbies… perhaps the world’s leading doll brand, the best example of the “McDonaldization” of a toy.
-Could it be another pop allusion?
+In an attempt to move away from a prosaic consumerist reference and, even worse, from an image of the female gender associated to household chores, the dominant color of the Vanish soap package comes to my mind: deep pink.
+And, paradoxically, the submersed objects now emerge in recognizable forms: Barbies… Could it be another pop allusion?
 Certainly… However, the perfect, rose and impersonal universe of these icons of plasticized beauty is subverted here.
 A macabre omen of the contemporary neurosis surrounding beauty standards?
 It is hard not to think about liposuction, silicone implants, steroids, botox, lifting, bulimia, anorexia… the typical catalogue of contemporary artificial alterations of a dishonest body, legitimated not by its contents but by an image that contradicts its own nature.

 The series by André França revisits a specific type of still life: vanitas, an allegoric variety of still life in which the objects represented evoke the transitory aspect of human life and material things.
 This denomination refers to the famous Latin verse of the Ecclesiastes, “vanitas vanitatum, et omnia vanitas”, translated as “vanity of vanities, all is vanity”.
 Usually, vanitas presents watches, books, jewelry, coins and other objects that refer to the transitory values of mankind.
 Traditionally, the presence of a skull explicitly alludes to the idea of death or memento mori (“remember you shall die”), reinforcing the finitude of our existence before any worldly concerns.